Volkswagen Golf Mk4: Design and engineering

 As with the larger Passat, launched a year earlier, the MK4 Golf helped form a part of Volkswagen's strategy of moving its products upmarket to plug a gap between mainstream economy cars and premium cars, with SEAT and Škoda, two other VW Group owned marques, poised to fill the gap below the new Golf.
 In fact, the quality of the Golf was comparable with the Audi A3, which was the first car based on this floor pan when it was launched a year earlier, but cost considerably more than most of its competitors.

-This generation of the Golf brought in the Haldex 4 Wheel Drive system, which was previously only available on Audi products, the system was used with the 1.9TDI Sport Engines, i.e. PD115 (then replaced by the PD130) and the PD150 Engines, (Codes: AJM/ASZ/ARL) and with the VR6 powered models.
+This generation of the Golf brought in the Haldex 4 Wheel Drive system, which was previously only available on Audi products.
+The system was used with the 1.9TDI Sport Engines, i.e. PD115 (then replaced by the PD130) and the PD150 Engines (Codes: AJM/ASZ/ARL) and with the VR6-powered models.
 This featured a totally revised rear axle and rear floor pan, which was shared with the Audi TT 8N.
-This went on to be used in the R32 model in 2003 - 2004.
+This went on to be used in the R32 model in 2003–2004.

-This version of the Golf was the only version to do away with the GTD nameplate - there were Petrol and Diesel versions of the GTI, which featured slightly lowered suspension, the 1.8T or the 1.9 TDI (PD 150) and premium interior features like Climatronic, full leather, and wood trims, however it was not as sporty as the preceding generations of the GTI.
-As part of VW's move upmarket, the firm down played the sportiness of the hatchback in favour of comfort.
-The Mk4 GTI is looked down upon because of this and VW restored the GTI's reputation as a sporting hatch with the 25th Anniversary edition, and the Mk5 Golf that followed it.
+This version of the Golf was the only version to do away with the GTD nameplate—there were petrol and diesel versions of the GTI, which featured slightly lowered suspension, the 1.8T or the 1.9 TDI (PD 150) and premium interior features like Climatronic, full leather, and wood trims; however, it was not as sporty as the preceding generations of the GTI.
+As part of VW's move upmarket, the firm downplayed the sportiness of the hatchback in favour of comfort.
+The Mk4 GTI is looked down upon because of this, and VW restored the GTI's reputation as a sporting hatch with the 25th Anniversary Edition and the Mk5 Golf that followed it.

-It was also one of the very first Golfs to come with Xenon headlamps (optional) and rain sensing wipers at the end of its manufacturing in Europe, and along with this a full 12 year anti-corrosion warranty, which was rarely seen at this time.
+It was also one of the first Golfs to come with xenon headlamps (optional) and rain-sensing wipers at the end of its manufacturing in Europe, and along with this, a full 12-year anti-corrosion warranty, which was rarely seen at this time.

-The Mk4 Golf was praised for its quality improvements, but was criticised for its handling characteristics, and was compared with the Mk1 Ford Focus of the time, which had an independent rear suspension in the 2WD models, unlike the Mk4 which had a torsion beam rear axle setup in the 2WD models, the handling was categorised as boat like.
+The Mk4 Golf was praised for its quality improvements, but was criticized for its handling characteristics, and was compared with the Mk1 Ford Focus of the time, which had an independent rear suspension in the 2WD models, unlike the Mk4, which had a torsion beam rear axle setup in the 2WD models.

-The Mk4 Golf platform remained to be widely used in the VW Group much after its demise in 2004 (2006 for the Bora and Variant models) and the Polo Mk5 shares many suspension and electrical components, and so does the Volkswagen Up/Škoda Citigo/Seat Mii.
+The Mk4 Golf platform remained widely used in the VW Group much after its demise in 2004 (2006 for the Bora and Variant models).